William Shakespeare famously said, ‘All the world’s a stage!’

 Billy Loves Cha Cha Forever ❤️

 Btw my play ‘Billy Loves Cha Cha Forever’ was crowned ‘best dramatic writing’ at Cracked Actors Summer readings and was included in the Victoria government script development program.
 So keep Midsumma 2021 free for ‘Billy loves Cha Cha Forever.’
 I can’t wait to show you around Sydney’s notorious Kings Cross, 1968…where every night is New Years Eve!
 PS.
-First shout at the bar is on me.
+The first shout at the bar is on me.
 Cheers Noel Anderson

 Billy Loves Cha Cha Forever!
 Book Now